IDinsight/ask-a-question/docs/develop/setup.md

     make setup-dev
     ```

-    As of now, this will start up
+    The command will start the following containers:

     - PostgreSQL with pgvector extension
     - LiteLLM Proxy Server